|Head of Drama||Mrs J Howse|

-This new GCSE course mixes practical work, written coursework and a written exam.
+This GCSE course mixes practical work, written coursework and a written exam.
 Component 1 involves creating a piece of devised theatre and a portfolio that reflects the process the students have been through.
+Students are also required to complete an evaluation in a controlled assessment.
 Component 2 focuses on studying a play text and then performing an extract to a visiting examiner.
 Component 3 is the written examination where students answer questions from the perspective of an actor, director and designer.
 Experiencing live theatre underpins the course and questions in the last section of the exam reflects this.

 KS4 Drama King or Queen

 Half termly students are given the opportunity to become the KS4 Drama King or Queen.
 This award is given for excellent effort in lessons, good performances and dedication to the subject.
 Please see 'Enrichment' for further opportunities available at KS4.

 At KS5 , students have a choice of two courses: